-Oil and natural gas prices softened in the first half 2023 as a result of global recessionary fears, but rebounded somewhat during the second half of 2023 as supply tightened from further OPEC+ production cuts and growing geopolitical tensions in the Middle East.
-These tensions could lead to a disruption to world energy markets and international supply chains.
-Despite these near-term macroeconomic challenges, we expect that the world's long-term energy demand will continue to rise and may outpace global supply as OPEC+ remains committed to maintaining stable oil prices.
+In the future, volatile macroeconomic conditions, including potential tariffs imposed by U.S. or foreign governments, could disrupt world energy markets and international supply chains.
+Although near-term events may present challenges, we expect that the world's long-term energy demand will continue to rise and may outpace global supply.
 We expect that hydrocarbons will continue to play a vital role in meeting the world's long-term energy needs while renewable energy sources become increasingly prominent.